omoindrot/omoindrot.github.io/about.md

 permalink: /about/
 ---

-I am **Olivier Moindrot**, currently working on a new startup in fraud detection called [Fragment](https://fragment.run) with my co-founder [Guillaume Genthial](https://guillaumegenthial.github.io).
+I am **Olivier Moindrot**, currently working on a new startup in human-in-the-loop operations called [Fragment](https://checkfragment.com) with my co-founder [Guillaume Genthial](https://guillaumegenthial.github.io).

 I previously worked with Guillaume at [MetaMap](https://metamap.com) leading the AI team.
-We created and managed a team of 11 people to improve the automation and accuracy of existing systems (document reading, biometrics, identity fraud detection) while developing new features like duplicate fraud detection.
+We created and led the AI team to improve the automation and accuracy of existing systems (document reading, biometrics, identity fraud detection).
+AI alone wasn't enough, and we had 300 human agents working hand in hand with our systems on edge cases or for quality control and review.

 Before that I was an early employee at [Owkin](https://owkin.com), working on medical images as a senior data scientist.